cferdinandi/adventure/content/rules.md

 ### Bonus Encounters

-Depending on the age of your players and how complex you'd like the game to be, you can mix optional encounters into the main adventure.
+Depending on the age of your players and how complex you'd like the game to be, you can mix optional bonus encounters into the main adventure.

 For example, on the way from one location to the next, a group of thieves may attempt to buy or steal one of the baby dragons.
 You might introduce the encounter like this: